AVZhelyazkov18/Project2Hostels/README.md

 _isAdmin() -

-cls() -
+isCharNumber -

-userMenu() -
+userMenu() - Menu for the user where he/she can view their info or log out from the program

 adminMenu() - Menu for the admin where he/she can edit data

-Login() -
+Login() - Checks whether the logged user is admin/user

-showLogin() - Authenticator for user/admin also checks if user logged in and prints a welcome message, and if no username/password was entered
+showLogin() - Authenticator for admin/user also checks if user logged in and prints a welcome message, and if no username/password was entered

 Classes :